devHolacko/TheoremOne-SmartAC/README.md

 - Only a happy path unit test scenario was written for short time
 - API versioning was planned to be used.
 - Avoided using Parallel loops while inserting bulks because EF core is not thread safe
+- Hard coded strings were supposed to be replaced with Consts

 ## Architecture